umarhassan-mitodl/2.s998-spring-2012/content/pages/moos-basics/scripted-pokes-to-the-moosdb.md

  }
 ```

 Further options exist beyond the vanilla launch configuration described above, including (a) the ability to launch a given app under an aliased name, (b) specifying command-line arguments to app at launch time and more.
-See the {{% resource_link "6c4d93e8-383b-44bb-a1a2-0d97874a28e6" "MOOS documentation" %}}.
+See the [MOOS documentation](http://www.robots.ox.ac.uk/~mobile/MOOS/wiki/pmwiki.php/Main/Documentation).

 A Simple Example with uTimerScript
 ----------------------------------